nodemailer/nodemailer/README.md

 use it to define the path to the *sendmail* command

     var transport = nodemailer.createTransport("Sendmail", "/usr/bin/sendmail");

+### DKIM Signing

+**Nodemailer** supports DKIM signing with very simple setup.
+Use this with caution though since the generated message needs to be buffered entirely before it can be signed - in this case the streaming capability offered by mailcomposer is illusionary, there will only be one `'data'` event with the entire message.
+Not a big deal with small messages but might consume a lot of RAM when using larger attachments.

+Set up the DKIM signing with `useDKIM` method for a transport object:

+    transport.useDKIM(dkimOptions)

+Where `dkimOptions` includes necessary options for signing

+  * **domainName** - the domainname that is being used for signing
+  * **keySelector** - key selector.
+If you have set up a TXT record with DKIM public key at *zzz._domainkey.example.com* then `zzz` is the selector
+  * **privateKey** - DKIM private key that is used for signing as a string
+  * **headerFieldNames** - optional colon separated list of header fields to sign, by default all fields suggested by RFC4871 #5.5 are used

+All messages transmitted through this transport objects are from now on DKIM signed.

+**NB!** Currently if several header fields with the same name exists, only the last one (the one in the bottom) is signed.

+Example:

+    var transport = nodemailer.createTransport("Sendmail");

+    transport.useDKIM({
+        domainName: "node.ee",
+        keySelector: "dkim",
+        privateKey: fs.readFileSync("private_key.pem")
+    });

+    transport.sendMail(mailOptions);

+See examples/example_dkim.js for a complete example.

 ### Well known services for SMTP